This is the multi-page printable view of this section. Click here to print.

 2.2 - Install Agent

-To use the Parallel File Storage service, you need to connect to the target server and install the Agent.
-After installing the Agent, mount on the server and use Parallel File Storage.
+To use the Parallel File Storage service, you must connect to the target server and install the Agent.
+After installing the Agent, mount on the server to use Parallel File Storage.

 Install Agent and Connect to Server (Mount)

-Agent installation and server connection consist of six steps.
-Follow the next procedure.
+The Agent installation and server connection consist of six steps.
+Follow the procedure below.

-All Services > Storage > Parallel File Storage Click the menu.
-Go to the Service Home page of Parallel File Storage.
+- Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-Parallel File Storage List page, click the resource to be used on the connected server.
-Move to the Parallel File Storage Details page.
+- On the Parallel File Storage List page, click the resource to be used on the connected server.
+You will be taken to the Parallel File Storage Details page.

-Connection Server After checking the server in the item, please connect.
+- After checking the server in the Connection Server item, connect.

-Refer to the following example to install the Volume Agent and proceed with server connection (Mount).
+- Follow the example below to install the Volume Agent and connect the server (Mount).

 curl <Mount IP>:14000/dist/v1/install | sh